shaynewx/GDWG/README.md

 auto erase_node(N const& value) -> bool;
 ```

-16. *Effects*: Erases all nodes equivalent to `value`, including all incoming and outgoing edges.
+16. *Effects*: Erases node equivalent to `value`, including all incoming and outgoing edges.

 17. *Returns*: `true` if `value` was removed; `false` otherwise.
 18. *Postconditions*: All iterators are invalidated.